trothr/blog/sir.santa/2018/05/shared-sys.md

 But there's still a long way to go.
 TO THIS DAY z/VM is more efficient, more reliable, more scalable, and generally better than any other hypervisor.

+The noobs have a lot to learn.

 ## Containers - Old is New

-In the never-ending push for bigger, faster, cheaper, there's no getting around the overhead imposed by a hypervisor.
+In the never-ending push for bigger, faster, cheaper, we gotta cut overhead.
+There's no getting around the overhead imposed by a hypervisor.
 (Barely noticable with z/VM, but a measurable cost with the others.)
-And then there's the inherent overhead of running multiple kernels, one per virtual machine, many fully-autonomous guests.
+Add to that the inherent overhead of running multiple kernels, one per virtual machine, many fully-autonomous guests.

 Enter containers.

-Wait ... let's talk about `chroot` first.
+Wait, wait ... too fast ... first let's talk about `chroot`.
 I used to say "chroot is the closest thing Unix has to a virtual macine."
 That was then.